wolfjagger/polynomial_3-sat/README.md

 # Output

 Output begins with a start time and then states if pre-processing was completed.
-Otherwise, it is reported if satisfibility or un-satisfibility was discovered during pre-processing.
+Otherwise, it is reported if satisfiability or un-satisfiability was discovered during pre-processing.

 A valid vertex is a vertex that remained after pre-processing, that's not associated with a pure literal.
 If we assume that a given 3-SAT had no pure literals, quantum clauses or clauses of size 1, then the number of vertices is at least the number of given clauses c, and at most, 3c.